joakim-brannstrom/distssh/design/purpose.md

 It assumes that this program is used on a closed network.
 If it is used over internet.... this should be changed.

+# SPC-load_balance
+partof: REQ-uc_shell
+###

+The load balance is static after the login.
+This may be problematic if many users end up on the same server because the program do not do "live migration".